CraftAcademy/workshop/walkthroughs/step21.md

     CertificateGenerator.generate(self)
   end
 ```
-Annd add that command to our controller.
+And add that command to our controller.
 Along with some other changes.

 Let's update our controller method: